History

 The Richmond Aqueduct replaced the hazards of crossing through the river by lifting the canal up over the river, speeding up transit time.
 The Canal Commissioner reported to the State Legislature when it was completed in 1856, that this was “one of the largest and most important structures on the Erie Canal.”
 110,000 linear feet of wood pilings were driven into the soft ground with 31 stones arches, 11 feet high and 22 feet wide.
 It was the second largest built on the Enlarged Erie and cost $125,000 to build.

 In 1965, the town was awarded funding through the Outdoor Recreation Development Bond Act and the Land and Water Conservation Act to acquire 136 acres of land that contains rich natural and historic canal resources.
 The Town of Montezuma received funding from New York State Parks, Recreation and Historic Preservation in 2010, to develop a plan for Heritage Park where these cultural and natural resources come together as a monument to where the past meets the present.
 Through its interpretation, the site tells the dynamic story of four separate canals built in Montezuma that have evolved into today’s present-day Canal System.
+Visit the Montezuma Heritage Park site here.

 Leave a Reply